bevyengine/rfcs/rfcs/46-atomic-groups.md

 ## Drawbacks

 - This is a complex feature!
+It exposes the details of scheduling and locking to the end user.
-- It could slow down evaluation of the schedule, including in cases where this feature is not used.
+- Depending on the exact detail of implmentation, it could slow down scheduling, including in cases where this feature is not used.

 ## Rationale and alternatives